KatherineMichel/church-website-and-marketing-on-a-budget/church_re-imagined_app.md

 Create publicity engine

 ### User Acquisition
-Who to target and how
+Who to target and how (prioritization)
 * World population: ~7 billion
 * Number of people with internet:
 * Number of people with desktop computers: